EddieBauer1/AO3_Tag_Data_Dive/README.md

 AO3 Data Dive is a web dashboard for analyzing fanfiction metadata from Archive of Our Own (AO3).
 Users can input any AO3 tag - character, relationship, fandom, or trope - and receive visual summaries of related fanworks using data from AO3's official Selective Data Dump for Fan Statisticians (as of February 26, 2021).

 ## Installation
-Enter "git clone https://github.com/EddieBauer1/AO3_Tag_Data_Dive.git" into Powershell when in desired directory to download the repository.
+Enter `git clone https://github.com/EddieBauer1/AO3_Tag_Data_Dive.git` into Powershell when in desired directory to download the repository.

-Once download is completed, enter "cd AO3_Tag_Data_Dive" to enter the project directory.
+Once download is completed, enter `cd AO3_Tag_Data_Dive` to enter the project directory.

 ## Starting Up
 To run the project, enter:

-python app.py
+`python app.py`

 If this is the first time running the project, the AO3 data download process will commence, with messages updating the user of the progress:

-- "Importing Data..." indicates the program is downloading the data from the AO3 site, then extracting the data into the \data folder.
+- `Importing Data...` indicates the program is downloading the data from the AO3 site, then extracting the data into the \data folder.
 After this step, the user should see:
   - 2021_stats.zip
   - tags-20210226.csv
   - works-20210226.csv

-These CSVs contain the information for each tag and work on AO3 at the time of the published data dump - February 26th, 2021.
-"Downloading Completed" indicates that this process is finished.
+These CSVs contain the information for each tag and work on AO3 at the time of the published data dump - February 26th, 2021. `Downloading Completed` indicates that this process is finished.

-- "Creating SQL Database..." shows that the fanfic.db database is being created in the \data folder from the CSV data.
+- `Creating SQL Database...` shows that the fanfic.db database is being created in the \data folder from the CSV data.
 The database will contain two tables, "works" and "tags" - one for each downloaded CSV.
 This will allow for faster processing once completed.

-- "Preprocessing..." means the program is deleting any tags with fewer than five associated works (these tags are unnamed in the original AO3 dataset, thus useless for the project), and adding an ID to each work in the "work" table by autoincrementing.
+- `Preprocessing...` means the program is deleting any tags with fewer than five associated works (these tags are unnamed in the original AO3 dataset, thus useless for the project), and adding an ID to each work in the "work" table by autoincrementing.

-- "Creating work-tag pairs..." signifies that the work_tag_pairs table in fanfic.db is being filled, in which each tag in each work is created into its own row, allowing for quicker searches according to user input.
+- `Creating work-tag pairs...` signifies that the work_tag_pairs table in fanfic.db is being filled, in which each tag in each work is created into its own row, allowing for quicker searches according to user input.

 Finally, the user will be given an address on which the dashboard is running.
-Copy and paste the "http://..." address into a web browser to access the dashboard.
+Copy and paste the `http://...` address into a web browser to access the dashboard.

 ## Usage Tips
-To search up a tag used on AO3, enter the desired tag into the search and click the "Analyze" button.
+To search up a tag used on AO3, enter the desired tag into the search and click the `Analyze` button.
 Searchable tags include characters, fandoms, relationships, common tropes (Enemies to Lovers, Slow Burn, etc.), and more.
 If unsure of the exact tag, try entering a part of the tag, and the dashboard will respond with popular tags that contain the entered part.

 - For example, Star Wars is a popular fandom, but Star Wars fanworks are separated into a bunch of different tags (Star Wars Sequel Trilogy, Star Wars Original Trilogy, Star Wars Prequel Trilogy, etc.).
 To find the exact tag, try looking up the incomplete "star wa" which will return: